recommended cameras

 CHDK (Canon Hack Development Kit)

-The CHDK software makes many Canon cameras, especially the SD (IXUS) series, much more useful by enabling raw format, manual control, motion-triggered exposure, and more.
-I have not used it yet but it bodes well.
+The CHDK software makes many Canon cameras – especially the beautifully compact SD (IXUS) series – much more useful by enabling raw format, manual control, motion-triggered exposure, &c.

 digital SLR